 We are all in constant states of change, growth and transition – so how can we learn to embrace change with a spirit of curiosity and perhaps even passion?

 On this episode, Lucie Fielding joins us to share her brilliant frameworks about coming into passionate relationship with our embodied sexual selves.
-Lucie joins us to generously share their ideas as they are being developed for the upcoming book Trans Sex: Clinical Approaches to Trans Sexualities and Erotic Embodiments (Routledge, 2020)
+Lucie joins us to generously share their ideas as they are being developed for the book Trans Sex: Clinical Approaches to Trans Sexualities and Erotic Embodiments – Update!
+The book is now available: Trans Sex by Lucie Fielding

 About Lucie Fielding